A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Reproducing the Reference

 On the other hand, for the Tree structure calculation, we replicate the tree structure and bond dimension reported in the reference work, including its maximum bond dimension of 40.
-As shown in Fig.~\ref{fig:ext}, $M=40$ is insufficient to obtain converged result in the long times and will underestimate the occupation, which is consistent with the underestimation in Fig.~\ref{fig:reproduce}(a).
-The combined inaccuracies from both MPS and Tree implementations account for the observed 60\% discrepancy in the reference work.
+As shown in Fig.~\ref{fig:ext}, $M=40$ will underestimate the occupation in the long times, which is consistent with the underestimation in Fig.~\ref{fig:reproduce}(a).
+The combined inaccuracies from both MPS and TTNS implementations account for the observed discrepancy in the reference work.

 To investigate the potential effect of methodological differences beyond bond dimension, we examine two additional factors from the reference study.
 The first is the use of different time evolution schemes.
-In the reference work, the PS and variable mean-field (VMF)~\cite{beck2000multiconfiguration} time evolution scheme are used to perform the time evolution of MPS and Tree, respectively.
-To investigate their effect, we perform further benchmarks based on the tree structure and bond dimension in Fig.~\ref{fig:vmf-dvr}.
-We find that the VMF and PS schemes show excellent agreement, with $\sim2\%$ difference, which is consistent with our previous MPS benchmarks ~\cite{li2020numerical}.
-Besides, in the reference work, the harmonic oscillator eigenbasis and DVR basis are employed in MPS and Tree calculation respectively.
+The reference work employs the PS method for MPS and the VMF~\cite{beck2000multiconfiguration} scheme for TTNS, as VMF is the traditional integrator for ML-MCTDH.
+To investigate their effect, we perform further benchmarks based on the Tree structure and bond dimension in Fig.~\ref{fig:vmf-dvr}.
+We find that the VMF and PS schemes show excellent agreement, with $\sim2\%$ relative difference (0.001 absolute difference), which is consistent with our previous MPS benchmarks ~\cite{li2020numerical}.
+Besides, in the reference work, the harmonic oscillator eigenbasis and DVR basis are employed in MPS and TTNS calculation respectively.
 We perform VMF time evolution with sine DVR basis~\cite{beck2000multiconfiguration} and the results are also included in Fig.~\ref{fig:vmf-dvr}.
+We find that the two factors collectively contribute to 3\% of relative difference (0.002 of absolute difference).
+In Fig.~\ref{fig:regularization} we show the effect of different regularization parameter $\varepsilon$.
+In our VMF integration the density matrix $\rho$ is regularized using the following equation

-We find that the two factors collectively contributes to 3\% of relative difference.
-We conclude that neither factor significantly contributes to the large discrepancy observed in the reference work, and that bond dimension remains the primary determinant of accuracy in these calculations.
+where by default $\varepsilon=10^{-10}$.
+As shown in in Fig.~\ref{fig:regularization}, using a small $\varepsilon$ will lead to larger error in the initial dynamics.
+In the long time limit, the difference caused by $\varepsilon$ is smaller than 6\% (0.003 of absolute difference).
+We conclude that neither factor significantly contributes to the discrepancy observed in the reference work, and that bond dimension remains the primary determinant of accuracy in these calculations.